 But innovation is not just about bells and whistles.
 It is not just an extension of something that already exists.
-It is about conceiving of and creating something new or unusual, providing something better or unique to your customers.
+But it is about conceiving of and creating something new or unusual, providing something better or unique to your customers.
 It must be targeted.
 It must have a realized value.
 Innovation is a mystery at times and it is complicated.
 It can involve a totally new approach or just a small tweak to an existing product or process.

-The goal of innovation, while customer focused, is not just altruistic.
+The goal of innovation, while customer-focused, is not just altruistic.
 From the company standpoint, the goal is to gain a competitive advantage over your competition.
 All innovations have one of these fundamental goals:

 And by doing these things, to retain current customers and gain new ones.
 It is not enough just to make a verbal commitment to change, to declare it a priority.
 You must support it and develop the environment that will not only solve today’s problems but be positioned to handle problems of the future, as yet unseen.
 An organization that does not consistently strive to and makes progress in adapting to the changing nature of markets will not maintain its current place in its market.
 It will wither and eventually die.